Yashwanth24900018/M1/README.md

 # OUTPUT:

     Enter a value for A: 15

     A is a positive number.

+## NAME:yashwanth asv

+## REG NO:212224230309